How AI is changing game art production

 - Adapt your approach as technology improves

-AI in game art is still in its early chapters.
+Where AI in game art is headed

 Short-term (1-2 years)